We’re open all winter! Join our community walks and e-bike rides on our Live Activity Calendar or book a private tour.

 I think I came across it on Facebook and I’m pretty sure my first walk was probably with you!
 It might have been to Cala Xarraca I vaguely remember.
 I walked with you guys for a year after my breakup with my girlfriend and that was the best therapy I could think of!
 Walking sorted me out actually and it still does!

 Well I would say you want to see something about Ibiza that nobody else knows and that you would not normally see.
-Its unbelievable what the Walking Ibiza groups knows about the island and that the walks we have are unbelievable, so it will give you a view of Ibiza that you would never see otherwise I think that even wandering about on your own you wouldn’t have quite the same experience.
+Its unbelievable what the Ibiza Outdoors groups knows about the island and that the walks we have are unbelievable, so it will give you a view of Ibiza that you would never see otherwise I think that even wandering about on your own you wouldn’t have quite the same experience.
 You are also in my experience walking with a wide variety of international people, talking with them, making new friends and contacts and as I said it’s also a kind of a therapy.
 It gives you so much more and gives you a lot unconsciously as well consciously but I wouldn’t know what that is exactly!
 It’s run by a very competent and very efficient group of people with the right attitude about the island, very respectful and knowledgeable.

 You’ve been on many walks and listened to the guides talking about the history and facts about the island.